Social Service Worker Program(Accelerated) (C135)

 Additional fees will apply for the spring/summer semester.

-George Brown College is a signatory of Colleges and Institutes Canada’s Indigenous Education Protocols, which reaffirms the importance of structures and approaches required to address Indigenous peoples’ learning needs and support self-determination and socio-economic development of Indigenous communities.
+George Brown College is a signatory of Colleges and Institutes Canada’s Indigenous Education Protocols, which reaffirms the importance of structures and approaches required to address Indigenous peoples’ learning needs and support the self-determination and socio-economic development of Indigenous communities.

 In response to this and the Truth and Reconciliation Commission of Canada’s Calls to Action, the Social Service Worker program is committed to developing the capacity of its students to work with the Indigenous individual, families, groups and communities.
-The Social Service Worker program would like to acknowledge the support of Indigenous Education and Services and Negahneewin Council who have helped the faculty with this process.
-The Indigenous Learning Outcomes are guiding the embedment of Indigenous learning into the curriculum.
+The Social Service Worker program would like to acknowledge the support of Indigenous Education and Services and the Negahneewin Council who have helped the faculty with this process.
+The Indigenous Learning Outcomes are guiding the integration of Indigenous learning into the curriculum.

 Your Field Education Options

-Police Vulnerable Sector Check Note:
+Vulnerable Sector Check Note:

 These reference checks, which can take up to four months, are done to protect the clientele of these agencies who are considered “vulnerable persons” under the law.